Features

 Scenario hooks

-hook runs before the first step of each scenario, even before Background
+Before hook runs before the first step of each scenario, even before Background ones.

 use std::{convert::Infallible, time::Duration}; use async_trait::async_trait; use cucumber::WorldInit; use futures::FutureExt as _; use tokio::time; #[derive(Debug, WorldInit)] struct World; #[async_trait(?Send)] impl cucumber::World for World { type Error = Infallible; async fn new() -> Result<Self, Self::Error> { Ok(World) } } fn main() { World::cucumber() .before(|_feature, _rule, _scenario, _world| { time::sleep(Duration::from_millis(10)).boxed_local() }) .run_and_exit("tests/features/book"); }